“In trying to please all, he had pleased none.”― Aesop, Aesop’s Fables

 There was nothing left in it for me.
 I felt misplaced—like my life wasn’t even my life anymore.

-So about 5 years ago, I began to change.
+So about 5 years ago, I made a decision to change my life.
 But I soon learned that I could not become my true self without letting go of my deep-seated need to please other people.

 This was surprisingly difficult for me—but I quickly learned that breaking away from this mentality and living life on my own terms could be as liberating as it was stimulating.

 I also found that doing so enabled me to love myself more—which also made me better at loving other people, despite our differences.

 I quit my ‘safe’ construction job to become a freelance writer.
 This got me away from a work situation that felt hopeless and allowed me to pursue something that I cared about.